-- Rei Kawakubo
+Chrome Hearts x Rei Kawakubo

-Rei Kawakubo is a fashion designer and the founder of Japanese fashion company, Comme des Garçons.
-Kawakubo’s relationship with Chrome Hearts started in 1991 when she invited Richard Stark to model Chrome Hearts at an exhibition she was holding at Comme des Garçons’ Aoyama flagship.
-Through the exhibition, Chrome Hearts was introduced to the Japanese market, which is now their second-largest market after the United States.
-Stark was so grateful for the invitation that he bought a Comme des Garçons black shirt and redesigned it in a Chrome Hearts style to give to Kawakubo as a gift.
-He swapped the buttons on the shirt to silver Chrome Hearts buttons and wrote “Chrome des Garçons” on the tag.
-The two have a friendly relationship as some of Kawakubo’s Dover Street locations still sell Chrome Hearts, which not many third-party retailers do.
-They had their first official collaboration in 2007 for a small seasonal capsule of silver pendants and apparel.
-Their most recent collaboration was in Fall/Winter 2021.
-The collection consisted of 19 pieces and was only available in the Comme des Garçons Osaka location.
-Prices ranged from about $3k to $18k.
+In addition to being a fashion designer, Rei Kawakubo founded Comme des Garçons, a Japanese fashion company.
+A collaboration between Kawakubo and Chrome Hearts began in 1991, when she invited Richard Stark to model Chrome Hearts during a Comme des Garçons exhibition at Comme des Garçons’ Aoyama headquarters.
+As a result of the exhibition, Chrome Hearts was introduced to the Japanese market, which is their second largest market after the United States.
+Upon receiving the invitation, Stark purchased a black Comme des Garçons shirt and designed it as a Chrome Hearts shirt to present to Kawakubo.
+In exchange for the silver Chrome Hearts buttons on the shirt, he wrote “Chrome des Garçons” on the tag.
+There has been a friendly relationship between the two since some of Kawakubo’s Dover Street locations still carry Chrome Hearts.
+A small seasonal collection of silver pendants and apparel was released by Comme des Garçons in 2007 as their first official collaboration.
+The most recent collaboration was with Comme des Garçons in Fall/Winter 2021.
+The collection consisted of 19 pieces and is only available at Comme des Garçons Osaka.
+Prices range from approximately $3000 to $18,000.

 The Rolling Stones

-Similar to the Chrome Hearts x Rolex watch, Drake collaborated with Chrome Hearts on a personal custom product.
-This time it was a Rolls Royce Cullinan.
-Laurie Lynn said it was an “unusual” and “difficult” request.
-Chrome Hearts is known for making unique and odd products such as a toilet plunger, a mousetrap, and an ice cream scooper.
-Those products are all functional, but with a car, “The technical side is extremely complicated.
-You have to be up to standards and all that was difficult to pull off,” Laurie Lynn told GQ.
-Chrome Hearts was able to do it though.
+Similarly to the Chrome Hearts x Rolex watch, Drake collaborated with Chrome Hearts on a personal custom product.
+Laurie Lynn described it as an “unusual” and “difficult” request.
+Chrome Hearts is known for producing unique and odd products such as toilet plungers, mousetraps, and ice cream scoopers.
+All of these products are functional, but with a car, “the technical side is extremely complex.”
+Having the car up to standards was difficult, Laurie Lynn told GQ, but Chrome Hearts was able to accomplish it.
 The car had fire retardant leather seats with Chrome Heart crosses and designs.
-Rolls Royce usually has a Spirit of Ecstasy bonnet ornament on the hood, but the Chrome Hearts car has three gothic Chrome Hearts crosses.
-The car was put on display at the Miami Institute of Contemporary Art for a short time period.
+While Rolls Royce usually displays a Spirit of Ecstasy bonnet ornament, the Chrome Hearts car features three Gothic Chrome Heart crosses.
+It was displayed at Miami Institute of Contemporary Art for a limited time.